 While you will get the regular sweets at Kallan, it is primarily known for paneer jalebis and keema samosas available around Ramadan.

-The paneer jalebi is quite thick, very sweet, but has a much softer texture to it than the usual jalebi.
+The paneer jalebi is quite thick and very sweet, but has a much softer texture to it than the usual jalebi.

 The keema samosa isn’t anything like the traditional savory comfort food that we eat.
 This one looks like a gunjiya with what I believe is minimal filling inside.
 Both the jalebi and samosa are a popular part of iftar – the evening meal to end a day of fasting during Ramadan.